bitfielddev/longsword/README.md

 * Custom crosshair that changes based on spread
 * Custom WorldModel support (use SWEP.WMOffset as a table with `Position` and `Angles`)
 * Custom recoil effects

-### Webhooks
-If you wish to have repository updates sent to a webhook, please DM bingoose0 on discord with the webhook link.